nykabhishek/nykabhishek-academic-kickstart/content/project/ravev/index.md

 ---
 title: Response of Autonomous Vehicles to Emergency Response Vehicles (RAVEV)
-summary: The objective of this project was to explore how an autonomous vehicle must safely respond to different classes of emergency vehicles using sound, vision and other onboard sensors.
-I developed vision-based emergency vehicle detection, tracking and localization capabilities for the smart road-side infrastructure using Python and ROS.
-YOLO-v3 was used as the base architecture for object detection, and a TensorFlow-based object classification neural network was developed using Keras.
+summary: The objective of this project was to develop response protocols for an autonomous vehicle when it senses the presence of emergency vehicles using sound, vision, and other onboard sensors.
+As part of the project, I developed a public image dataset for Emergency vehicles (EV); trained object detection, classification, and tracking models developed using scikit-learn and Keras, and implemented SLAM for control of the autonomous vehicle in the presence of emergency responders.
 tags:
 - Autonomous Vehicles
 - Computer Vision